 my seasonal eating: I will be rustling up something featuring mushrooms and watercress.
 Possibly a mushroom broth, to which I’ll add noodles and wilted watercress.
 Or I may just fry them off in butter and have as a side with this evenings pulled pork and mashed potato.

 I hope you have enjoyed exploring seasonal living in winter with me.
 There will be a three week pause before venturing into spring, starting at the Spring Equinox.
 Which happenstance is on a Saturday, so I will post on 20 March and then each Sunday thereafter.

 beetroot, borlotti beans, Brussel sprouts, cabbage, carrots, cauliflower, chard, cavolo nero, celeriac, garlic, Jerusalem artichokes, kale, leeks, mushrooms, onions, parsnip, potato, purple sprouting broccoli, salsify, spinach, swede, turnip, winter radishes, winter squash.

 celery, chicory, endive, lambs lettuce, parsley, rocket, watercress, winter purslane, winter radish. bay, chervil, coriander, parsley, rosemary, sage, thyme, winter savory.

 apples, forced rhubarb, pears. hazelnuts, sweet chestnuts, walnuts.

-duck, goose, grouse, guinea fowl, muntjac, mutton, partridge, pheasant, pigeon, rabbit, turkey, venison.
+duck, goose, grouse, guinea fowl, muntjac, mutton, pigeon, rabbit, turkey, venison.

 bass, brill, clams, cod, coley, dab, dover sole, haddock, hake, herring, langoustines, lobster, mussels, oysters, pollock, rainbow trout, sardines, scallops, seabream, skate, sole, wild turbot.